ahtohiofilho/fantastic-octo-lamp/README.md

 ### 🌍 Spherical World Rendering
 - Based on **Goldberg Polyhedron** tiling.
 - Each tile has its own position, biome, and properties (e.g., temperature, elevation).
-- Tiles are rendered efficiently using a single VAO/VBO.
+- Efficient rendering using a single shared VAO/VBO.

 ### 🖱️ Mouse Interaction: Tile Selection (Picking)
 - **Color-based picking**: each tile is rendered off-screen with a unique RGB color.
-- On mouse click, the pixel color under the cursor is read using `glReadPixels`.
+- On mouse click, pixel under cursor is read via glReadPixels.
-- Clicked tile is visually highlighted (e.g., red overlay with transparency).
+- Clicked tile is highlighted visually (red transparent overlay).
 - Tile biome and coordinates are printed to console.

+### 🧍 Unit Representation
+- Units are represented visually by a textured sprite (.png) placed over a tile.
+- Sprite always faces the camera (currently flat, with billboarding ready to be added).
+- Unit starts on an arbitrary tile and follows basic camera updates.

 ### 🕹️ Controls